-Figure 15.
+Figure 16.
 Plot of 63 GeV high pt supp.
 Preliminary.
+GET EPS FROM IAN OR CLAUS

-Finally, we mention that the short commissioning run for Au+Au collisions at $\sqrt{s{NN}} = 62.4$ GeV has allowed us to carry out a first and preliminary analysis of the high pt suppression of charged hadrons at an energy of about 1/3 maximum RHIC energy and about 3.5 times the maximum SPS energy.
-Preliminary results are shown in figure ?? for nuclear modification factor calculated for the sum of all charged hadrons measured at 45 degrees($\eta = 1.1$) with respect to the beam direction.
-The data have been compared to reference spectra measured in $\sqrt{s{NN}} = 63$ GeV p+p collisions at the CERN-ISR.
-Figure ?? shows that the degree of high pt suppression at the lower energy is less important than at $\sqrt{s{NN}} = 63$ GeV.
+The short commissioning run for Au+Au collisions at $\sqrt{s{NN}}=62.4$ GeV has allowed us to carry out a first analysis of the high pt suppression of charged hadrons at an energy of about 1/3 the maximum RHIC energy and about 3.5 times the maximum SPS energy.
+Preliminary results are shown in figure ?? for nuclear modification factor calculated for the sum of all charged hadrons measured at 45 degrees($\eta=1.1$) with respect to the beam direction.
+The data have been compared to reference spectra measured in $\sqrt{s{NN}}=63$ GeV p+p collisions at the CERN-ISR.
+Figure ?? shows that the degree of high pt suppression at the lower energy is less important than at $\sqrt{s{NN}}=63$ GeV.
 For comparison, at SPS energies no high pt suppression was observed.

-8. The color glass condensate: a model for the initial state of nuclei?
+7. The color glass condensate: a model for the initial state of nuclei?

-As part as the study of the high pt suppression in nucleus-nucleus collisions BRAHMS has investigated the rapidity dependence of the nuclear modification factors as a function of rapidity ($\eta=0,1,2.2,3.2$) in d+Au collisions at $\sqrt{s{NN}}=200$ GeV.
+As part as the study of the high pt suppression in nucleus-nucleus collisions BRAHMS has investigated the rapidity dependence of the nuclear modification factors as a function of rapidity ($\eta = 0, 1, 2.2, 3.2$) in d+Au collisions at $\sqrt{s{NN}} = 200$ GeV.
 As discussed in the previous section the modification factors are consistent with the absence of high pt suppression around midrapidity.
-This may be taken as evidence for the fact that the high pt suppression seen in Au+Au collisions is not due to particular conditions in the colliding nuclei (initial state effects).
+This may be taken as evidence for the fact that the high pt suppression seen in Au+Au collisions around y = 0 is not due to particular conditions in the colliding nuclei (initial state effects).

-At forward rapidity, however, BRAHMS has measured, in d+Au collisions, a marked high-pt suppression starting already at $\eta=1$ and increasing smoothly in importance with increasing pseudorapidity (up to $\eta=3.2$).
+At forward rapidity, however, BRAHMS has discovered (ref.
+PRL subm), in d+Au collisions, a marked high-pt suppression (figs. ??,??) starting already at $\eta = 1$ and increasing smoothly in importance with increasing pseudorapidity (up to $\eta = 3.2$).
 It has been proposed that this effect at forward rapidity is related to the initial conditions of the colliding d and Au nuclei in particular to the existence of the Color Glass Condensate (CGC).